Expressing how you feel

 Writing can be a therapeutic way of expressing your feelings about your breast cancer diagnosis.
 It may help you see your diagnosis in the context of your life and to find words to describe how you feel now or have felt in the past.

-If you're unsure about where to start, or haven't had any writing experience, our guide may help.
+If you're unsure about where to start, or haven't had any writing experience, our tips may help.
 You can also chat to other women and men who have written about their experience, and read their stories for inspiration.

 At first, I worried that everything I wrote was awful.
 It can be so hard to open up.
 But it's important to do so in every aspect of our lives, especially the more demanding times.
 Writing gave me strength, and I felt so proud once I'd created something.